dmachkar/dishankDevendra_machkar_RTL/README.md

 the module should contain two instances of modules uart_tx and uart_rx for their respective functional RTL.

 Timing and Latency:
 - The core has a reference clk which is used along with prescale input to determine the baud rate for the UART Tx/Rx transmissions.
-All other operations are done with respect to the clk signal but the transmission is to be done with the prescale dependent baud rate.
+All other operations are done with respect to the clk signal, but the transmission is to be done with the prescale dependent baud rate.
 - The transmission and receiving of both protocols should follow their defined protocol start/stop conditions with respect to the timing.

 ---